JuanBindez/pytubefix/docs/user/dubbed_streams.rst

 .. _dubbed_streams:

-Dubbed Streams
+Filtering Dubbed Streams
 ==============

 **YouTube added videos that contain multiple audios for re-dubbing, but they have the same Itag**::

-Adds the possibility of filtering these streams that contain dubbing.:
+Adds the possibility of filtering these streams that contain dubbing.

 * The `includes_multiple_audio_tracks` property checks if Itag has dubbed tracks, returns True or False.